 The title character of InuYasha is a prime example; he starts off motivated largely by self-interest, and while Character Development soon brings out his better nature, he remains a short-tempered, foul-mouthed Jerk with a Heart of Gold whose first solution to most problems involves violence.

 Guts from Berserk.
 In his backstory, he starts out as a Jerk with a Heart of Gold, but after the traumatizing events of the Golden Age arc, becomes a cruel, cold-hearted psychopath who, nonetheless, is intent on avenging the deaths of his comrades and protect his now-insane lover from the demons who are constantly hunting both of them down.
-He does start to get someone better over the course of the series though.
+He does start to get somewhat better over the course of the series though.

 Piccolo from Dragon Ball.
-Even after his Heel Face Turn, he is generally aloof and distant from the rest of human characters.
+Even after his Heel-Face Turn, he is generally aloof and distant from the rest of human characters.
 Some of them consider him be to outright scary but Piccolo saves his softer side for Gohan.
 Not to mention he is quite ruthless in battle, such as severing Dr Gero's arms (though he had assumed he was an android) and bifurcating Babidi.

 Vampire Princess Miyu: She does what she can to aid humans, and occasionally feels regret for those she can't help, but in the end her job is to banish Shinma, not to protect or save people.
 She's not above using mortals as bait, if necessary.